-While they have effectively little scientific basis, they can be helpful tools for helping people explore personalities, develop self-awareness and develop a deeper understanding of those they work with.
+While some have little scientific basis, they can be helpful tools.They can help people explore personalities, develop self-awareness and develop a deeper understanding of those they work with.
 People often find detailed summaries of their MBTI reports moving and highly personal.
-There are many true believes of these tests who feel that their MBTI results have changed their lives by helping them feel understood and feel a sense of belonging.
+There are many true believers of these tests.These people feel that their MBTI results have changed their lives by helping them feel understood and feel a sense of belonging.
 So clearly the can be very helpful tools for individuals and teams.

 Our summary view of these tests is that the problem with them isn’t in the tests themselves, which are fun and informative, it’s that people may look to place reliance on them when they really shouldn’t.
 While personality can affect job performance, its effect is often no more powerful than other factors such as economic background, social status or traditional intelligence.
 It’s wrong, or at least unproven, to use these tests to decide the outcomes of individuals in things like job applications, career assessments, child-custody, or prisoner placement (all of which have reportedly happened).

 We’re all looking for shortcuts for decisions in the world of work which is understandable.
-Whatever their other, clear benefits, tests like the MBTI shouldn’t be one of these shortcuts, but we have no doubt many people will continue to use them as such.
+Whatever their other, clear benefits, tests like the Myers Briggs Type Indicator Personality Tests shouldn’t be one of these shortcuts.
+However, we have no doubt many people will continue to use them as such.

 This post has been informed primarily by our experiences over our careers and the various tests that we’ve undertaken.
 It’s also been influenced by general reading on the MBTI and personality tests in general.